Photo of Joe T. Sylve

 As discussed in our last post, the container’s Checkpoint Descriptor Area stores two types of objects: NX Superblocks and Checkpoint Maps.
 These objects can be differentiated by the o_type member of their object headers.

 Search each range of blocks in the descriptor area, looking for NX Superblock objects.
-There should be more than one, which each superblock representing a specific checkpoint.
+There should be more than one, with each superblock representing a specific checkpoint.
 Validate each superblock as before, and keep track of the valid superblock with the highest transaction identifier (xid).
 Since NX Superblock objects are the last objects flushed to disk during a checkpoint transaction, this should mean you’ve located the information needed to parse the most up-to-date state of the container.
 If you run into problems parsing information from a container later down the road, you can always try starting from the NX Superblock with the next-highest xid.

 Conclusion